-A small scale New Keynesian model which has been widely used in business cycle and monetary policy analysis is considered in this paper.
-Woodford (2003) provides an excellent discussion of many variations of this kind of model.
-Our model closely follows the prototypical New Keynesian model studied in An and Schorfheide (2006).
-To improve asset pricing implications of the model, we introduce a kind of internal habit formation mechanism into the utility function.
-A similar specification is considered in Ravenna and Seppälä (2006).
-Shocks to the target inflation of the central bank and the desired markups of firms are allowed as done in Bekaert et.al.
-(2005), for example.
-But unlike the existing literature, an autoregressive conditional heteroskedasticity (ARCH)effect of a shock to the desired markup of a firm is introduced as a device to amplify time variations of term premia.
+A small scale New Keynesian model which has been widely used in business cycle and monetary policy analysis is used in this paper.
+Woodford(2003) provides an excellent discussion of many variations of this kind of model.
+Our model closely follows the prototypical New Keynesian model considered in An and Schorfheide(2006).
+To improve chances of fitting term structure data, we introduce a kind of internal habit formation mechanism into the utility function.
+A similar specification is considered in Ravenna and Seppälä(2006).
+Shocks to the target inflation of the central bank and the desired markups of firms are allowed as done in Bekaert et.al.(2005), for example.
+But unlike the existing literature, an autoregressive conditional heteroskedasticity(ARCH) effect of a shock to the desired markup of a firm is introduced as a device to amplify time variations of term premia.